-Working With Donald Trump Was Like ‘A Hostage Situation Every Day,’ Says Republican Insider
+Working With Donald Trump Was Like 'A Hostage Situation Every Day,' Says Republican Insider

 Republican strategists in Georgia are revealing their frustrations about working with former President Donald Trump during the senate run-offs that ended in upset Democratic victories.

-According to NPR, Republican insiders said that convincing Trump to campaign on behalf of candidates David Perdue and Kelly Loeffler was “like a hostage situation every day” due to the former president’s intense demands of both the candidates and his party.
+According to NPR, GOP insiders said that convincing Trump to campaign on behalf of candidates David Perdue and Kelly Loeffler was "like a hostage situation every day" due to the former president's supposedly intense demands of both the candidates and his party.

 "Every week we had some new sort of demand," said an anonymous strategist involved with the campaigns.
 "Calling for the hand recount.
 The signature match.
 A special session.
 Two thousand dollar [coronavirus relief] checks.
 Objecting to the electors."